 Popular programs at WTC include a nursing assistant certificate, practical nursing diploma and an associate degree in early care and education.
 Some hybrid courses are available, and these combine online learning with some on-campus requirements.

 Florence-Darlington Technical College (Florence)

-More than 5,600 students attended Florence-Darlington Technical College in 2016, with the vast majority coming from the institution's two namesake counties.
+More than 6,000 students attend Florence-Darlington Technical College, with the vast majority coming from the institution's two namesake counties.
 Administrators here place their educational emphasis on nurturing regional entrepreneurs and providing workforce development training.